raine/anki-llm/README.md

 aspect.
 Processing steps let you split this work into a pipeline where each step handles one concern with a focused prompt.
-The generation prompt can concentrate on producing natural, diverse content, while separate steps handle mechanical tasks like furigana annotation or quality checks — optionally using cheaper, faster models for those steps.
+The generation prompt can concentrate on producing natural, diverse content, while separate steps handle mechanical tasks like furigana annotation or quality checks, optionally using cheaper, faster models for those steps.

 The `processing` config lets you run LLM steps in two phases: